For rock legends Fleetwood Mac, it's 'til death do us part

-LOS ANGELES (Reuters) - Do not call it a comeback and don’t even think of it as a farewell tour.
+LOS ANGELES, Dec 3 (Reuters) - Do not call it a comeback and don’t even think of it as a farewell tour.

 After more than four decades making music and a 2010 tour, Fleetwood Mac will hit the road again next year.
 But it won’t be its last tour, singer Stevie Nicks vowed, dismissing any notion that the band could be packing away their instruments in the near future.